Fiji national football team: Home stadium

 The first soccer international held in Fiji was held at Albert Park, when New Zealand took on the hosts in 1951.
 The stadium, the main centre in Fiji during the early 20th century, was also the home of cricket and of the country's first Rugby union test match in 1926.

-In modern times, most games hosted by Fiji are held at the HFC Bank Stadium, which was built in 1951 and has been renovated twice.
+In modern times, most games hosted by Fiji are held at the HFC Bank Stadium, which was built in 1951 and has been renovated twice which can hold a capacity of 15,000.
 The first renovation was in 1978 for the 1979 South Pacific Games held in Suva.
 A second renovation took place in 2012 sponsored by ANZ Fiji at a cost 17.5 million Fijian dollars in exchange for the stadium's naming rights.
 The football team has also played games at Lautoka, Ba, Nausori and Labasa.

 Results and fixtures

-For recent past match results, see the team's 1951–1999 and 2000–present results pages.

-In March 2022, Fiji played their first matches since they took part in the 2019 Pacific Games.